dmitrypol/dmitrypol.github.io/_posts/2016-12-05-habtm-inverse-nil.md

 end
 {% endhighlight %}

+#### counter_cache

+What if we want to sort roles by the number of users in each one?
+In traditional `belongs_to` relationship we can use [counter_cache](https://docs.mongodb.com/ruby-driver/master/tutorials/6.0.0/mongoid-relations/#the-counter-cache-option).
+For `has_and_belongs_to_many` we need to create a custom callback.

+{% highlight ruby %}
+class Role
+  field :users_count, type: Integer end class User after_save :update_role_users_count
+private
+  def update_role_users_count
+    roles.each do |team|
+      role.update(users_count: role.get_users.count)
+    end
+  end
+end
+{% endhighlight %}

+The downside with this approach is it will cause count queries against Users collection for specific roles on each user save.
+We can make this approach smarter by checking if roles changed and then incrementing/decrementing `role.users_count`.

+Having these custom callbacks can complicate the application (lead to bugs) so I prefer using traditional two sided `has_and_belongs_to_many`.

 ### Roles array

 Another way we can store this data is to create a simple array on the user record and store roles as strings.
 To get users by role we create scopes on User model (`User.role1`, `User.role2`)